Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 Finally, if conjecture (0.6) were true then (0.8) would result by the same endpoint differentiation argument used by Beckner to obtain (0.4).
 The meaning of this is that even though we do not know whether (0.6) holds, we can still consider the functional

-and take its $d-$derivative at $Q$ under the restriction $F\in\P$; the result of this operation is the functional in (0.8).
+and take the $d-$derivative at $Q$ of $\J_d[1+(1/q)F]$ under the restriction $F\in\P$; the result of this operation is the functional in (0.8).
 This argument will in fact be used to prove the conformal invariance of (0.8) (see Prop.
 3.2).

 Our proof of (0.8) follows the same general strategy used by Chang-Yang and Onofri.
 The first step is to show that the functional in (0.8) is bounded below.
-This is accomplished by a ``linearization" procedure from a sharp Adams inequality on the CR sphere derived here for the first time.
-Indeed a substantial portion of this work is dedicated to inequalities of type
+This is accomplished by a ``linearization" procedure from a sharp Adams/Moser-Trudinger inequality on the CR sphere derived here for the first time.
+Indeed, a portion of this work is dedicated to inequalities of type

-where $0<d<Q$, $dp=Q$.
+where $0<d<Q$, $dp=Q$, which are of independent interest.
 We will obtain (0.9) for what we call $d-$type operators on Hardy spaces $\H^p$, or $\P^p$ ($L^p$ boundary values of pluriharmonic functions on the ball), and which are essentially finite sums of powers of the sublaplacian, restricted to such spaces, with leading power equal to $d/2$.
-When $p=2$, the case of interest for (0.8), we have $A_{Q/2}={1\over2} (n+1)!\omega_{2n+1}$ and this constant is sharp, i.e. in (0.9) it cannot be replaced by a larger constant, For general $p$ we can only provide upper and lower bounds for the sharp constant.
-We will also obtain (0.9) on the full $W^{d,p}$ for $B_d=\L^{d/2}$ or $B_d=\D^{d/2}$, where $\L$ is the sublaplacian of the CR sphere, and $\D=\L+{n^2\over4}$ is the conformal sublaplacian.
-In this case the constants are sharp for any $p$.
-In a forthcoming paper we will treat sharp Adams inequalities for more general spectrally defined operators on $W^{d,p}$.
+When $p=2$, the case of interest for (0.8), we have $A_{Q/2}={1\over2} (n+1)!\omega_{2n+1}$ and this constant is sharp, i.e. in (0.9) it cannot be replaced by a larger constant.
+We will also obtain (0.9) on the full $W^{d,Q/d}$ for $B_d=\L^{d/2}$ or $B_d=\D^{d/2}$, where $\L$ is the sublaplacian of the CR sphere, and $\D=\L+{n^2\over4}$ is the conformal sublaplacian, with sharp constants for any $d<Q$.
+All of these inequalities will be applications of recent results by Fontana and Morpurgo [FM], on Adams inequalities in a measure-theoretic setting; their proofs will follow from asymptotically sharp growth estimates on the fundamental solutions of the operators $B_d$, in terms of their distribution functions.